RoboNickBot/c-maze/README.txt

         to organize things.

     cleaner resources
-        putting images in a sprite-sheet, etc
+        putting source files in a src directory, etc.

     animations